-It is interesting to note that from the list of 'feral' animals needing to be controlled in WA, the donkey has disappeared.
-There is call for a carefully managed plan for biodiversity conservation in the Rangelands, such as the need to question the impact 'feral' animals are actually having in the region and the scale of that impact.
-Many claim that the damage done by donkeys to the environment, thus affecting native wildlife, is relatively minor compared to foxes, rabbits and cats thus supporting the argument that it is not environmental degradation but economics that is all important.
-It is also interesting to note that attitudes to 'feral' animals from indigenous Australians can be entirely different to the European government policy of mass destruction.
+This pattern was repeated and there were further accounts of the eradication of feral donkeys.
+The Judas Collar program would appear to have been successful in Western Australia and it has since been adopted in the Northern Territory.
+A recent report on Pest Animal control states that the donkey: "once a major pest in northern Australia...(is) now largely controlled at great cost, but still a major problem in parts of the Northern Territory, where it requires more attention" (Norris & Low, 2005).
+The report discusses the value and viability of eradicating pest animals and suggests that the shooting of these animals in an ad hoc manner is not the best way forward.
+It is also interesting to note that from the list of feral animals needing to be controlled in WA, the donkey has disappeared.
+There is the call for a carefully managed plan for biodiversity conservation in the Rangelands, such as the need to question the impact the feral animal is actually having in the region and the scale of that impact.
+There may be other reasons to take into account other and other methods, rather than wholesale slaughter.
+It is also interesting to note that attitudes to feral animals from indigenous Australians is entirely different to the European government policy of mass destruction.
 Indigenous respect for and acceptance of fellow creatures may indicate a point of departure in the management of the Australian ecosystem with regard to donkeys and perhaps other 'feral' animals.
-Aboriginal relationship with country does not presuppose some sort of biological/ environmental 'purity' of the land, as is fashionable amongst many European environmentalists but acknowledge that all environments are hybrid, that all animals belong.
-Meanwhile, the mass destruction of 'feral' donkeys on an enormous scale continues, largely unrecorded and unopposed.
-The fate of the 'judas' jenny seems particularly sad.
-Taking advantage of her social nature, the method turns her into a harbinger of death: wherever she goes, death follows.
-Even those whose task it is the kill the donkeys, speak of their sadness at the psychological damage done to the jenny who soon learns to keep away from other donkeys and will die a lonely death.
+Aboriginal relationship with country does not presuppose some sort of biological/environmental 'purity' of the land, as is fashionable amongst many European environmentalists but acknowledge that all environments are hybrid, that all animals belong.